ekrichards/DSC288R_Capstone/README.md

 3. Activate your new environment using the anaconda navigator or `conda activate DSC288R_Capstone_Group09`

 # Cloning the Repository
-If you haven't already clone the project repository and navigate to the root directory:
+If you haven't already, clone the project repository and navigate to the root directory:
 ```
 git clone https://github.com/ekrichards/DSC288R_Capstone.git
 cd <PROJECT_DIRECTORY>